krzyzanowskim/Natalie/README.md

 # Natalie
 Natalie - Storyboard Code Generator (for Swift)

+## Swift

-## Swift 3
+Current codebase is Swift 3 compatible.

-You can find preliminary Swift 3 support from branch [swift3](https://github.com/krzyzanowskim/Natalie/tree/swift3).
+Swift 2.x code may be found from [swift2](https://github.com/krzyzanowskim/Natalie/tree/swift2) branch

 ## Synopsis
 Natalie generates Swift code based on storyboard files to make work with Storyboards and segues easier.
 Generated file **reduce usage of Strings** as identifiers for Segues or Storyboards.